Second charge mortgages made simple

 That means that whether you want to fix a few things up, buy a new car or simply consolidate various existing debts into one manageable payment, a second charge mortgage could be a great way to free up some extra cash.

 Second charge mortgage for any purpose

 As featured in

-Our second charge loan calculator lets you get a rough idea of how much you could borrow and what the repayments might look like in just a few seconds.
-For a personalised quote, get in touch with our team of expert advisers!
+Our second charge mortgage calculator lets you get a rough idea how much the loan repayments could be.
+For a personalised quote, get in touch with our expert team of second charge mortgage advisers!

 Is a second charge mortgage right for you?

 For lots of people, taking out a second charge mortgage can work out cheaper than remortgaging.
 Especially, if your current mortgage has early repayment penalties that you’ll have to pay to make the switch.

 You might want to consider a second charge mortgage if…

 Your existing mortgage has very low interest and remortgaging would lead to a higher rate.

 Your existing mortgage has a high early-repayment charge, which means you’d end up paying more to pay it off.